apache/trafficcontrol/docs/source/api/v5/servers.rst

 	.. seealso:: :ref:`health-proto`

-:statusId: The integral, unique identifier of the status of this server
+:statusID: The integral, unique identifier of the status of this server

 	.. seealso:: :ref:`health-proto`

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``statusId`` - improperly formatted camelCase.

 :tcpPort: The port on which this server listens for incoming TCP connections

 	.. note:: This is typically thought of as synonymous with "HTTP port", as the port specified by ``httpsPort`` may also be used for incoming TCP connections.

 :type:   The name of the 'type' of this server
-:typeId:     The integral, unique identifier of the 'type' of this server
+:typeID: The integral, unique identifier of the 'type' of this server

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``typeId`` - improperly formatted camelCase.

 :xmppId:     A system-generated UUID used to generate a server hashId for use in Traffic Router's consistent hashing algorithm.
 This value is set when a server is created and cannot be changed afterwards.
 :xmppPasswd: The password used in XMPP communications with the server - displays as simply ``******`` if the currently logged-in user does not have the SECURE-SERVER:READ permission.